Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 The 20 recorded dailies altogether consist of a total of 11 hours, 59 minutes and 12 seconds of audio.
 According to the segment analysis, the recordings could be trimmed to a total effective duration of 11 hours, 33 minutes and 21 seconds constituting the entirety of what was considered as the daily activities.
 The average effective duration of a daily was 34 minutes and 40 seconds.
 Table \ref{daily-overview} is introduced as a basis for reference.

+The dailies gathered an attendance of three to ten participants.
+There is a drop in attendance halfway through the observation period, shown by \ref{daily-overview}.
+This is attributable to national holidays and the associated vacation periods starting in a staggered fashion.
+The team's mean daily attendance during normal operation appears to be seven to eight participants (dailies `01` to `05` and `12` to `20`).

+Due to its international composition, the team handled most of the dailies in English, reverting to Finnish when team member attendance allowed for it.
+Seven out of the twenty dailies observed were conducted in Finnish (dailies `06` to `11`).
+Quotes originally in Finnish are presented as translated to English.

+\pagebreak

 \begingroup
 \fontsize{10pt}{11pt}\selectfont